 This article is co-written by Retired Supervisory U.S. Probation Officer Virginia Mata and Defense Attorney Genaro R. Cortez.
 As a Supervisory U.S. Probation Officer, Ms. Mata wrote and reviewed hundreds of Presentence Investigation Reports (PSR’s).
 Ms. Mata ensured the PSR’s were correctly calculated.
 She also reviewed the reports of other U.S. Probation Officers to make sure they were correct.

 Ms. Mata is now a legal consultant.
 She is the owner of Federal PSR Consultant, LLC.
 Ms. Mata helps defense lawyers with federal sentencing guideline issues.
 This includes advising attorneys on the topic of relevant conduct.
-Her advice helps defense attorneys secure lower prison terms for their clients.
+Her advice often helps defense attorneys get lower jail terms for their clients.

-Attorney Genaro R. Cortez is a criminal-justice advocate that practices law in San Antonio and South Texas.
-He has handled hundreds of federal criminal cases and successfully defended clients in trial.
+Finally, Genaro R. Cortez is a defense attorney that practices law in San Antonio and South Texas.
+He has handled hundreds of federal criminal cases and successfully defended clients at trial.